| YW USA

 What do I have to do next?

 If you wish to give permission for your child’s work to be published, you can do so online here.
 All the details on how to access this are in your letter.
-Alternatively you can email us at [email protected] stating your child’s customer number, or by posting back the Copyright/Permission form.
+Alternatively, you can email us at [email protected] stating your child’s customer number.

-If I have given permission online, do I also need to send back the copyright form?
+If I have given permission online, do I need to do anything else?

 You have spelt my child’s name wrong!

 Sorry!
-Our typists do their absolute best but sometimes hard-to-read handwriting or a simple mistype can result in a misspelt name.
-You can correct this in your online account and we will send out a new certificate with the correct spelling.
+Our team do their absolute best, but sometimes hard-to-read handwriting or a simple mistype can result in a misspelt name.
+You can correct this in your online account, and we will send out a new certificate with the correct spelling.

 What is the typeset for?

-Two reasons: firstly so you can see what your child has written and be proud!
-And secondly so you can read through and check there are no errors in the work or your child’s name.
-Please check this carefully as this is how the work will appear in the book.
+These are sent out for poems or creative writing, and there are two reasons: firstly so you can see what your child has written and be proud!
+And secondly, so you can read through and check that there are no errors in the work or your child’s name.
+Please check this carefully, as this is how the work will appear in the book.

 How do I make changes to my child’s work?

-If there is a typo (because they do happen despite our best efforts) then you can make amendments to the work in your online account.
-Alternatively you can email us at [email protected] stating your child’s customer number, or by posting back the typeset with the changes clearly marked.
+If there is a typo (because they do happen despite our best efforts), then you can make changes to the work in your online account.
+Alternatively, you can email us at [email protected] stating your child’s APB number, or by posting back the Copyright/Permission Form and the typeset with the changes clearly marked.
+Changes cannot be made to drawings - we can tidy them up, getting rid of any smudge marks, etc, but can't change the drawings or text your child has written.

 How do I order the book?

-You can order copies via your online account, by filling in the order section on the copyright form and sending it back to us, or by giving us a call on 01733 890066.
+You can order copies via your online account or by giving us a call on 01733 890066.

 How much is postage?